Funding opportunity

 • discuss how systems thinking has been applied to the design of the research study and ensure you evaluate the potential for unintended consequences, both positive and negative, explaining what you could put in place to mitigate risks and capture positive outcomes using a systems approach

-• you also have the option to provide a logic model (maximum of 1 side of A4 and must be in a readable format), to help you describe the anticipated mechanism of action, delivery, key components and their inter-relationships, outputs and outcomes of the intervention.
-If you choose to include a logic model, ensure this is combined with the Gantt chart, into a single PDF file that does not exceed 2 sides of A4
+• you also have the option to provide an embedded logic model to describe the anticipated mechanism of action, delivery, key components and their inter-relationships, outputs and outcomes of the intervention (optional)

 Important information